Shea Cintron LM, CPM

 Shea has participated in several foreign midwifery internships, and volunteers around the world during humanitarian crisis providing care to women and children in extremely low resource areas of the world.

-Shea has been serving the Jacksonville area for 8 years.
+Shea has been serving the Jacksonville area for many years.
 First as co-owner and full time midwife at the busy Birth Center of Jacksonville and then as the Full time midwife at the Birth Collective of Jacksonville.
-Shea has attended several hundred births.

 When not catching babies, Shea can be found watching her boys on the soccer field, or driving her youngest around the golf course.
 Shea’s happy place is the beach.
 She also enjoys camping, kayaking, and traveling to destinations near and far.